 This article will define a contingency plan in business management and what it means.

 What is a project contingency?

 A project contingency, or backup scenario, as many people like to call it, is a potential occurrence of a negative event that can happen in the future.
-As we mentioned earlier, in 2020, many companies and businesses were hit by the coronavirus pandemic, forcing millions of people worldwide to work from home.
+In 2020, many companies and businesses were hit by the coronavirus pandemic, forcing millions of people worldwide to work from home.

-For that very reason, companies had to change their strategies.
-Still, for some, remote work wasn't an option, which led to improved and strict safety measures for employees and customers to prevent the spread of the virus.
+Companies had to change their strategies.
+For some companies, remote work wasn't an option, which led to improved and strict safety measures for employees and customers to prevent the spread of the virus.

 Even though a contingency plan prepares us for negative events, we can hardly predict the nature and scope of such events.
 For instance, in finance, managers try to identify and plan to utilize predictive models for potential contingencies which they believe might happen.

 They would assume the worst-case scenario.
 With the help of a contingency plan, companies and businesses arrange their affairs, so they can manage negative outcomes with the least distress possible.

 Contingency isn't only an economic recession; it can also be a fraudulent activity or a natural disaster.
 The plan helps minimize the loss or the damage caused by such an event.